-The American Library Association accepts applications for all of its scholaships annually from September to March 1st for the following Fall.
+Thank you for your interest in a Spectrum Scholarship.
+The American Library Association accepts applications for all of its scholarships annually from September to March 1st for the following academic year.
 Visit the ALA Scholarship Clearinghouse to begin an application.

 To be eligible for a Spectrum Scholarship, you should:

 - be a citizen or permanent resident of the U.S. or Canada

 - identify as American Indian/Alaska Native, Asian, Black/African American, Hispanic/Latino, Middle Eastern/North African, and/or Native Hawaiian/Other Pacific Islander

 - attend an ALA-accredited graduate program in library and information studies or an AASL-recognized School Library Media Program

 - be enrolled in an accredited program and begin no later than September 1st or Fall Semester